eclipsesource/tabris-js/doc/cordova.md

 These plug-ins have been tested with Tabris.js and a [demo](https://github.com/eclipsesource/tabris-js/tree/master/examples/cordova) can be found among the Tabris.js examples.

-Please note, default plug-ins are only included in the debug version of an app.
-If you want to use them in the release version, you should add them via `<plugin>` tags in the Cordova `config.xml` file: [Integrating Cordova Plugins](build.md#integrating-cordova-plugins).
+Please note, these default plug-ins are only part of the developer app published through the app stores, they are not automatically included when you are building your own app.

 ## Other Cordova plug-ins

-To use Cordova plug-ins not part of the Tabris.js Developer App you need to add them during the [build](build.md) process.
-You can either create a release-ready version of your own app, or a enhanced version of the Developer App that contains the additional plug-ins (set *debug* mode to `ON`).

-Since Tabris.js uses a **native UI** and **no HTML5**, most of the plug-ins will work out of the box but not all.
+Since Tabris.js uses a **native UI** and **no HTML**, most other plug-ins will work out of the box but not all.
 Plug-ins that manipulate the DOM will not work.

-Plug-ins that have been tested with Tabris.js are tracked as [GitHub issues](https://github.com/eclipsesource/tabris-js/issues?utf8=%E2%9C%93&q=label%3A%22compatibility+cordova%22).
-If the plug-in is confirmed to work the issue is closed.
-Please feel free to add issues for plug-ins that you tested.
+To use Cordova plug-ins not part of the Tabris.js [Developer App](./developer-app.md) you need to add them during the [build](build.md) process and install the resulting app on your device.
+You can still side-load code if you build the app in *debug* mode.
+To do so use the  `--debug` switch with the `tabris build` command or the "Debug" setting in the build service' "Settings" tab.
+This enables the [developer console](./developer-app.md#the-developer-console).
+(Assuming `EnableDeveloperConsole` is set to `$IS_DEBUG` in your `config.xml`.)
+The resulting app will then start with the source code from the git commit the built is based on, but the console allows you to load code via the CLI `serve` command.